prise-3d/Thesis-NoiseDetection-attributes/README.md

 ## How to contribute

 This git project uses [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) implementation.
-You are free to contribute to it.
+You are free to contribute to it.git